louismeunier/notes/AdvancedPDEs/pdes.typ

 Our goal to follow is to find a closed-form solution for the solution to the equation $ cases( square u = 0, u(x, 0) = f(x)\, quad partial_t u (x, 0) = g(x)
-), $ where $f, g$ are of a certain regularity class that we will determine in our work, and with spacial dimension $n >= 2$.
+), $ where $f, g$ are of a certain regularity class that we will determine in our work, and with spatial dimension $n >= 2$.
 The idea will be to transform the purported solution $u$ via a series of differential, integral operators; the resulting equation will obey, in a sense, the 1-dimensional wave equation.
 From there, we can simplify and achieve a closed form of the solution $u$ in terms of the initial datum $f, g$ by appealing to d'Alembert's formula in 1 dimension.

 #definition("Spherical Mean Operator")[
   For $phi$ on $RR^n$, define $ M_phi (x, r) := 1/(r^(n - 1) omega_n) integral_(|z - x| = r) phi(z) dif sigma (z) = 1/(omega_n) integral_(|y| = 1) phi(x + r y) dif sigma(y). $